aspieunixgeek/uptime/README.md

 #### go-uptime

-go-uptime prints the current time, the system’s uptime, the number of logged-in users and the current load average.
+Go-uptime returns a named structure, containing the current time, system uptime, and load average.